EricAsante3/UCONN-course-scheduler/README.md

 Docker commands at bottom
 Follow these steps to use the course scheduler.
 Skip any steps you have already completed.

+# Note: Please use Google Chrome
+## Other browsers may not work as supposed to

 ---

 ## Prerequisites